 The weight limit for this ride is 17 st/242 lb/110 kg, please enquire if you are an experienced rider exceeding this weight.

-Accommodation is in made up beds throughout the tour.
-Indoor WC, warm showers and/or hot pools are available at most locations.
+Hvammur farm is situated in the beautiful Vatnsdalur valley which is so full of the old Sagas and has the famous salmon fishing river Vatnsdalsa running down the middle.
+The farmhouse was renovated 4 years ago and has a hot tub with views over the river.
 Large breakfasts are traditional (lamb and fish are the staple dinners) though special diets (vegetarian, etc.) can be provided if advance notice is given.
 Riders make their own lunches up from the large food selection at the breakfast table (a tip: bring a small box, Tupperware or similar, to pack it in).
 Luggage will be transported in the kitchen van.
 Please bring bags rather than hard cover suitcases and pack lightly because transport space is limited.

 Extra accommodation: We recommend that you arrive the day before the ride begins and stay in a hotel in Reykjavik.
 Some riders may also want to stay an extra night at the end of the ride before flying home.
 There are many hotels to choose from in Reykjavik, some recommendations are below.